Romance scams cost Canadian consumers $50million+ a year

 Romance scammers will go to any lengths to defraud unsuspecting people.
 Here’s the warning signs of a romance scam.

-Within the past two decades, the dating world has undergone a complete digital transformation with many people moving online to find love.
+Over the past two decades, the dating world has undergone a complete digital transformation with many people moving online to find love.
 But unfortunately, the rise of dating apps and social media profiles to find a mate have led to romance scammers preying on unsuspecting, and potentially vulnerable folks.

 Romance Scams are on the Rise